Highlights from the Ratings and Financial Report for Naked Brand Group Limited (NAKD)

 NAKD’s Market Performance

-NAKD stocks went down by -1.47% for the week, with a monthly drop of -17.97% and a quarterly performance of -25.42%, while its annual performance rate touched 3.26%.
-The volatility ratio for the week stands at 5.12% while the volatility levels for the past 30 days are set at 6.28% for Naked Brand Group Limited.
-The simple moving average for the period of the last 20 days is -5.83% for NAKD stocks with a simple moving average of -6.84% for the last 200 days.
+NAKD stocks went up by 1.89% for the week, with a monthly drop of -6.13% and a quarterly performance of -0.26%, while its annual performance rate touched 25.09%.
+The volatility ratio for the week stands at 5.45% while the volatility levels for the past 30 days are set at 6.08% for Naked Brand Group Limited.
+The simple moving average for the period of the last 20 days is -1.25% for NAKD stocks with a simple moving average of -6.86% for the last 200 days.

-During the last 5 trading sessions, NAKD fell by -1.47%, which changed the moving average for the period of 200-days by +346.79% in comparison to the 20-day moving average, which settled at $0.5567.
-In addition, Naked Brand Group Limited saw 175.52% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NAKD rose by +1.89%, which changed the moving average for the period of 200-days by +570.40% in comparison to the 20-day moving average, which settled at $0.5433.
+In addition, Naked Brand Group Limited saw 180.73% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NAKD